 Thinking a broker will do all the work in promoting your sale can be deadly.
 You are the best promoter for your business.
 Who knows your business better than you?
-No one is more motivated, passionate and knowledgeable about your business than you!
-A broker may be getting you some activity, but you continue to promote as well.
+No one is more motivated, passionate and knowledgeable about your business than you.
+A broker may be getting you some activity, but it's important that you continue to promote yourself as well.

 After becoming frustrated that leads were not developing, I realized that I had to be a promoter of my own business sale.
 But, the trick was to promote a sale without getting it out in my community, my customer base and my employees.
 How was I going to do that?
 Where do I find people that would be interested in purchasing my type of business?

-Retail is a tough business — much tougher than people realize.
+Retail is a tough business—much tougher than people realize.
 And honestly, the number one reason someone is selling a retail store is that it is failing, not because it is successful.
 The more planning you put into your sale, the better the price you will be able to obtain.
-Keep in mind that they prospective buyer will be very suspect of your reason for selling Have your plan and strategy in place and this will eliminate any fears.
-Just like you started your business with a strong, sell it with a strong plan as well.
+Keep in mind that the prospective buyer will be very suspect of your reason for selling.
+Have your plan and strategy in place to eliminate any fears.
+Just like you started your business with a strong plan, sell it with a strong plan as well.